ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Sep 03 00:05:30 dolma sudo[1575]: pam_unix(sudo:session): session opened for user root(uid=0) by (uid=1000)
 ```

-**Answer:** Nothing unusual - sudo sessions opening and closing, a kernel note about dropping caches, a scheduled dpkg backup.
+Nothing unusual - sudo sessions opening and closing, a kernel note about dropping caches, a scheduled dpkg backup.
 All recent, timestamps go from 23:43 up to when I ran the command.

 ---

-## Part 5 - Searching
+## Part 5

 ## Q16 - How many lines were returned?